 The Direct Connection Between Insulin Resistance and Breast Cancer

 Insulin resistance happens when the body can still respond to insulin made in the body, but it does not respond properly.
 The result is blood sugar levels that steadily creep up.
-This affect alone is enough to raise a person’s risk of Breast Cancer.
+This effect alone is enough to raise a person’s risk of Breast Cancer.

 In fact, a 2012 report published in the journal Experimental Diabetes Research found that individuals with insulin resistance had a higher risk of Breast Cancer.
 The connection had to do with a domino effect of mechanisms, each a risk factor for cancer.

-When I was on my second healing journey with breast cancer, discovering that I was insulin resistant was a game changer for me!
+When I was on my second healing journey with breast cancer, discovering that I was insulin resistant was a game-changer for me!
 I learned to adjust my eating habits in order to reverse that tendency.

 First, insulin resistance corresponds to a higher level of IGF-1, or insulin-like growth factor.
-The overabundance of both insulin and IGF-I over time, in turn, can lead to the over stimulation of aggressive forms of reproductive hormones.
+The overabundance of both insulin and IGF-I over time, in turn, can lead to the overstimulation of aggressive forms of reproductive hormones.

 Secondly, insulin resistance, or metabolic syndrome, is linked to increased production of ROS, or reactive oxygen species, which then leads to damaged DNA and carcinogenic activity.